To install the Flex P-trap you don’t need any tools.

 Rule 6.
 Water-seal must be 2-4 inches deep.

 When the water is turned off, there will be air on both ends of the water-seal, so the force to push the water-seal is zero.
 If the vent is clogged, the sewer gas will push the water-seal away (back-pressure), and the gas will escape in the room.
-When two sinks are installed one above the other and connected to the same draining line, water from the above sink creates partial vacuum (back-venting), which sucks the water out of the lower sink's trap; this problem is solved using a deep seal p-trap.
+When two sinks are installed one above the other (first floor and second floor) and connected to the same draining line, water from the above sink creates partial vacuum (back-venting), which sucks the water out of the lower sink's trap; this problem is solved using a deep seal p-trap.
 Using a deep seal trap has some advantages and disadvantages: a deep trap has a deeper seal with more water, therefore the seal doesn't evaporate as quickly; a deep seal p-trap can withstand a greater back-pressure of back-venting.
-Because of the increased depth and capacity, it is more resistent to than a standard fixture, but the corrugated tube increases the turbulence.
+Because of the increased depth and capacity, it is more resistent than a standard p-trap (2 inches water-seal), but the corrugated tube increases the turbulence.

 The flex p-trap has an inside diameter with 1/16" (per radius) over regular p-trap for bathroom, and with 1/16" (per radius) less than the regular p-trap for kitchen.

 The p-trap from schedule 40 is made (glued) by the plumber on the plumbing local code.

 Each plumbing inspector has his philosophy according to the local plumbing code; because of this, you might need to choose the standard p-trap.
 If you can't install the standard trap, you may use the Flex P-trap.

 1. Connecting the Flex P-trap with the plumbing fixtures, the flexible tube is cut in the middle of the rib or bottom of the cannels, see the drawings.